MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/SlideNotes.md

 #### 6. Decomposition

 #### 7. Drawing a Square
- - Thought about pair progamming here, decided on whole class approach
+ - Thought about pair programming here, decided on whole class approach
+ - Get peaple to think in tearms of a turtle with a pen in it's mouth

 #### 8. Scratch - Flow Chart - Python
  - Point out the different setheading implementations